 I hope this helps give you an idea of Ohio babysitting rates.
 However, if you still need help, Nanny Lane has some helpful tips for reducing babysitting costs.

-If you are struggling to find a babysitter, give Care.com a try.
+If you are still struggling to find a babysitter, give Care.com a try.

 Need help preparing your toddler for a new baby?
 Read some tips on my recent blog post: How to Prepare a Toddler for a New Baby